altaf533/first_repo/my_first_file.md

-this is a read me file
+This is not a read me file
 We are in the Git 101 Session
-my name is altaf hussain m phil econometrics
+My name is altaf hussain m phil econometrics

 I am changing this file